fraktalio/fmodel/README.md

 ### Materialized View

 Materialized view is using/delegating a `View` to handle events of type `E` and to maintain a state of denormalized projection(s) as a result.
 Essentially, it represents the query/view side of the CQRS pattern.
+It belongs to the Application layer.

 In order to handle the event, materialized view needs to fetch the current state via `ViewStateRepository.fetchState` suspending function first, and then delegate the event to the view which can produce new state as a result.
 New state is then stored via `ViewStateRepository.save` suspending function.